 We will also take the standards in the second part of this document into account when considering concerns raised about the competence of a registrant with an annotation for prescribing, in respect of their prescribing practice.

 These standards only relate to prescribing.
 They do not cover the supply or administration of medicines via a Patient Specific Direction (PSD), Patient Group Direction (PGD), or the sale, supply or administration of medicines via exemptions.
 This is because these forms of sale, supply and administration are not ‘prescribing’.
 There is further information about the supply or administration of medicines on our website.

 These standards are effective from 1 September 2019.

-The HCPC has adopted the current Royal Pharmaceutical Society’s, ‘A Competency Framework for all Prescribers’ (the Framework) as published on 4 July 2016 as our standards for all prescribers.
-Any updating versions of the Framework will not be applied by the HCPC unless and until approved by our Council.
-The Framework is next scheduled for review in July 2020.
+The HCPC has adopted the current Royal Pharmaceutical Society’s, ‘A Competency Framework for all Prescribers’ (the Framework) as our standards for all prescribers.
+The Framework was last updated in September 2021, with the latest version effective from September 2022.
+The Framework is next scheduled for review in September 2026.

 We keep our standards under continual review.
 We may make changes to these standards in the future to take account of changes in prescribing by the professions that we regulate.

 We will always publicise any changes to the standards, for example by publishing notices on the HCPC website and informing relevant professional bodies.